siriusctrl/UniPublic/README.md

 # UniPublic
-Uni related public resources
+Uni related public resources and notes.

-Notice that all the notes including Math equation has been written in Typora.
+Notice that all the notes including Math equation were written in and support by Typora markdown.

-If you want to visualise all the Math equation, you probably need Typora or things like that.
+High recommend using Typora to read the notes for the best experience.